-Early European travelers referred to the area as “Capitol Reef.”
-The large Navajo Sandstone dome in the distance, called Capitol Dome, reminded them of the early US Capitol Building, and the overall terrain served as a barrier to travel, much like a reef in the ocean.
+Early European travelers referred to this area as “Capitol Reef.”
+A large Navajo Sandstone dome in the distance, called Capitol Dome, reminded them of the early U.S. Capitol Building, and the overall terrain served as a barrier to travel, much like a reef in the ocean.
 The name remains, but the landscape has been changing.

 The geologic story of Capitol Reef can be summarized in three major events: deposition, uplift, and erosion with change as the only constant.

-Today the park is a high desert, but past environments evolved over time from oceans, and river systems, to arid deserts, swamps, and coastlines all due to plate tectonics slowly moving the land from near the equator to its present-day latitude of 38 degrees north of the equator.
-The result is the deposition of 19 different layers of rock over a 280-million-year timeframe in the Earth’s 4.6-billion-year history.
+Today the park is a high desert, but past environments evolved over time from oceans, and river systems, to arid deserts, swamps, and coastlines all due to plate tectonics slowly moving the land from near the Equator to its present-day latitude of 38 degrees north of the Equator.
+The result is the deposition of 19 different layers of rock over a 280-million-year timeframe in the earth’s 4.6-billion-year story.

-Sixty-five million years ago an ancient, buried fault line was reactivated and uplifted one side of the rock layers to over 10,000 feet, or 3,048 meters.
-The pliable layers over the fault folded, creating a monocline.
+Sixty-five million years ago an ancient, buried fault line was reactivated and uplifted one side of the rock layers to over 7,000 feet or 2,130 meters.
+The pliable layers over the fault folded and created a monocline.
 Weathering from water and wind has since eroded away much of the rock, leaving cliffs, buttes, canyons, arches, and domes.
 The landscape will continue to change.
 Every flash flood and rock fall continues to shape and erode Capitol Reef.
 One day what we know as Capitol Reef will be gone.
 Perhaps other deeper rock layers will be revealed, or new ones will be deposited.
 As author and historian Wallace Stegner said, “Geology knows no such word as forever.”

 Water is essential to life, especially in a desert ecosystem receiving an average of only 8 inches, or 20 cm, of precipitation each year.
 The lush Fremont River valley is home to Fremont cottonwood trees, red-tailed hawks, beavers, and many other plants and animals.